 Installation: Installing a larger sized cartridge is no different from how you install a standard cartridge.
 For instance a high yield HP 564XL should fit perfectly into the slot for your HP 564.

-When to use a Standard and a High Yield Cartridge
+When to use a Standard and a High Yield (or High Capacity) Cartridge

 For Inkjet Printers